Each day on a polar expedition is a new adventure, with a wide range of islands to be discovered.

 Melchior Islands: This group of low islands in Dallmann Bay is where you may see hauled-out male fur seals as they recuperate from their battles for supremacy at the end of their breeding season.

-Mikkelson Harbour: Located on the south side of Trinity Island, Mikkelsen Harbour is a 1.86-mile (3 km) wide bay surrounded by stunning ice cliffs.
-It was discovered by a Swedish Antarctic expedition in 1901–04, and is surrounded by several reefs.
+Mikkelsen Harbor: Situated on the south side of Trinity Island, Mikkelsen Harbor is a 3 km (1.86 mile) wide bay surrounded by stunning ice cliffs.
+It was discovered by the Swedish Antarctic expedition of 1901–04, and is surrounded by several reefs.
 Keep your camera close, as gentoo penguins and skuas, as well as Weddell, Antarctic fur, leopard and crabeater seals, are often seen in the region.

-Paradise Bay: A wide bay and natural harbor on the West Antarctic Peninsula, Paradise Bay is also known as Paradise Harbor.
+Paradise Bay: A wide bay and natural harbour on the West Antarctic Peninsula, Paradise Bay is also known as Paradise Harbor.
 Mountains, glaciers and ice cliffs offer spectacular views.
 Icebergs regularly calve from the glaciers, providing a place for seals, penguins and seabirds to rest and play.
-Located in Paradise Bay, and named after Admiral Guillermo Brown, father of the Argentine Navy, the Almirante Brown Antarctic Base opened in 1951 but was destroyed by fire in 1984.
+The Almirante Brown Antarctic Base – named after Admiral Guillermo Brown, father of the Argentine Navy – opened in Paradise Bay in 1951 but was destroyed by fire in 1984.
 It has since been partially rebuilt and is used during summer months for scientific research.
-Also located in the Bay is Waterboat Point, where two scientists studying penguin behavior lived in a water boat from 1921 to 22.
+Also located in the bay is Waterboat Point, where two scientists studying penguin behaviour lived in a water boat from 1921 to 1922.
 The remains of their camp have been designated an Antarctic historic site.

-Paulet Island: Located in the northwestern Weddell Sea, Paulet Island is home to a large Adélie penguin rookery.
-With a volcanic cone that rises 1,158 feet (353 meters), the island reminds you that this was once a very active landscape.
-In addition to penguins, you may be interested in visiting a historic hut built by members of the Swedish Antarctic Expedition of 1901-04.
+Paulet Island: Located in the northwestern Weddell Sea, Paulet Island is home to a large Adelie penguin rookery.
+With a volcanic cone that rises 353 metres (1158 feet), the island reminds you that this was once a very active landscape.
+In addition to spotting penguins, you may be interested in visiting an historic hut built by members of the Swedish Antarctic Expedition of 1901–04.
 A cross marks the gravesite of Ole Wennersgaard, a member of the crew.

 The Falkland Islands

-Carcass Island: This five-mile (8 km) island northwest of West Falkland is owned by Rob and Lorraine McGill.
+Carcass Island: This 8 kilometre (5 mile) island northwest of West Falkland is owned by Rob and Lorraine McGill.
 Named for the Royal Navy ship HMS Carcass, which arrived in 1766, it is a picturesque place, where songbirds nest amongst the luxuriant growth that covers the gently rolling landscape.

-New Island: New Island, the most southwesterly island in the archipelago and a designated Important Bird Area, is about eight miles (13 km) long and half a mile (800 meters) wide.
-The rugged west side of the island rises a steep 600 feet (183 meters), while the east side slopes down to the sea.
+New Island: New Island, the most southwesterly island in the archipelago and a designated Important Bird Area, is about 13 kilometres (8 miles) long and 800 metres (.5 miles) wide.
+The rugged west side of the island rises a steep 183 metres (600 feet), while the east side slopes down to the sea.
 Ownership is held by the New Island Conservation Trust, which manages the island as a nature reserve.

-Stanely: Stanley’s deep-water harbor has been the economic mainstay of the community since the port’s completion in 1845.
+Stanley: Stanley’s deep-water harbour has been the economic mainstay of the community since the port’s completion in 1845.
 Ships that were damaged while rounding Cape Horn would call in for expensive repairs.
-The questionable vessels that were used to carry fortune seekers to the gold fields of California and Australia often called at Stanley as well.
-The town is as lively as it gets in the Falklands (Malvinas), and the future of the port may be bright if hydrocarbon deposits off the coast prove to be abundant.
+The questionable vessels that were used to carry fortune seekers to the goldfields of California and Australia often called at Stanley as well.
+The town is as lively as it gets in the Falklands.

 West Point Island: The Napier family has owned West Point Island since the 1860s.
 On the island’s west coast, black-browed albatross nest in colonies on cliffs along the water’s edge.
 Rockhopper penguins share the cliffs, while Commerson’s dolphins can often be seen in the surrounding waters.

 Drygalski Fjord: This is a photogenic and dramatic fjord, with sharp and jagged peaks rising out of the sea.
-Glaciation never reached the peaks of this fjord, giving it a unique landscape.
+Glaciation never reached the peaks of this fjord, so the landscape is unique.

 Gold Harbour: The backdrop to this harbour is the hanging Bertrab Glacier.
 King and gentoo penguins call this home, as do rowdy elephant and fur seals.